dittowords/ditto-react/README.md

 - Offers support for localizing using Ditto variants
 - Works hand-in-hand with the [Ditto CLI](https://github.com/dittowords/cli)

+Ditto also works with many popular 3rd party i18n libraries.
+Check out [our demo repository](https://github.com/dittowords/ditto-demo) for an example of how Ditto can be integrated into development using [react-i18next](https://react.i18next.com/).

 ## Installation

 You can install `ditto-react` from npm: